- 필수 기능

 Restart the Agent.
 Go to the APM Settings page and select the second primary tag you want to use.
 It can take up to two hours for changes to this setting to take effect.

-Now you can filter your services in the Service Catalog by the tag being sent by your containerized services.
+Now you can filter your services in the Software Catalog by the tag being sent by your containerized services.
 Trace metrics used by Dashboards and Monitors can also be aggregated by the container primary tag.

 If you haven’t already, you may also configure the Agent to send container or Pod labels as custom tags for your traces with Assigning Tags.

 Primary tags appear at the top of APM pages.
 Use these selectors to filter the data displayed on the current page.
-To view all data independent of a primary tag, choose <TAG_NAME>:* from the dropdown.
+To view all data independent of a primary tag, choose <TAG_NAME>:*